nasa/fprime/Utils/Types/README.md

 Return the physical store size (one more than the logical store size).

 _TODO: This interface should probably return the logical store size.
-The framing protocol implementation seems to assume that it does._
+The framing protocol implementation should probably be updated to match.
+The current interface invites off-by-one errors._